newtondotcom/jura7park.fr/README.md

 ## Experience
 This was my first time using Django and I have learned a lot about it.
 It is such a powerful framework and I am really happy to have used it.
 Its main strenght is the easy database management.
 Django allow universal support with a lot of database management system (MySQL, PostgreSQL, SQLite, Oracle, etc.) and provides a simple admin panel to manage the database.

+## Features added
+I recently added WPA and WebPush compatibility to the app.
+It is now fully Docker ready.